Sparse Gaussian Graphical Models with Discrete Optimization: Computational and Statistical Perspectives: Computational Framework

 \customparagraph{Initializations} The number of iterations taken by Algorithm~\ref{algo:ASCD} depends upon the initial active set $\mathcal{A}$.
 Due to the similarity between the parent node and its two child nodes, we take the initial active set to be the same as the support of the relaxation solution at the parent node.
 For the root relaxation problem, we initialize the active set to the support of the warm start obtained by the approximate solver, which is discussed in Section~\ref{subsec:incumbents-solving}.

-\customparagraph{Approximate solution} For practical purposes, we usually solve the restricted problem in line 2 of Algorithm~\ref{algo:ASCD} up to some numerical tolerance: we terminate Algorithm~\ref{algo:CD} when the relative change in the objectives is small.
-In the context of the BnB tree, we need dual bounds for search-space pruning: Section~\ref{subsec:dual-bounds} presents how we can compute dual bounds from approximate solutions.
+\customparagraph{Approximate solution} For practical purposes, we usually solve the restricted problem in line 2 of Algorithm~\ref{algo:ASCD} up to some numerical tolerance: we terminate Algorithm~\ref{algo:CD} when the relative change in the objectives is small.\footnote{ We refer to Appendix~\ref{app:num-details} for more details on the value of tolerance we use in practice.} Such approximate solutions would still result in a convergent BnB procedure as long as we have dual bounds for the convex problem (for search-space pruning) which is discussed next.